upintheairsheep/ARMB2ext4/README.md

 I don't have a linux pc or a sample file, if you have a sample file make it an issue.
 If you have a Linux PC or a Mac tell me if the script succeded or failed.
 I just learned bach to make this script.

 I don't have a donation page yet.
 But I am sought after a .ipa of Gizmonauts and the source code or packages of the frogotten Cider/Cycaca Project.

+The only forensic software i know of that supports .ext4 files is Oxygen Forensic Detective, which you can import/open by clicking "ClockWorkMod Recovery Backup"